 All Work and Some Play: How Boardball’s Overnight Success Turned Into a Viable Business

-December 14, 2022 | Hamilton, ON
+December 14, 2022 ·

-Contributed by Reem Tehfe
+Contributed by: Reem Tehfe

 Volleyball fan Amanda Nguyen wanted to be able to play her favourite sport anywhere — even in her apartment building’s empty squash court.